totalhack/zillion/docs/markdown/readme_how_to_contribute.md

 **How to Contribute**
 ---------------------

+Please See the
+[contributing](https://github.com/totalhack/zillion/blob/master/CONTRIBUTING.md)
-Adding support and tests for additional database technologies would be a great help.
-Please See the [contributing](https://github.com/totalhack/zillion/blob/master/CONTRIBUTING.md) guide for more information.
+guide for more information.
+If you are looking for inspiration, adding support and tests for additional database technologies would be a great help.